 - Programming experience with C++

-The assignments will be posted under the course schedule.
+The assignments will be posted in Microsoft Teams.

 The projects are expected to compile and work out of the box on the machines in the CIP-pool students’ lab in order to give the tutors a guaranty that the code will run on machines that both them and the students have access to.